Azure/AzureAD-App-Docs/articles/en_us/googleapps/sso_configure.md

 ![Configure SSO][12]

 - Select **Setup SSO with third party identity provider**.

 - Enter the following value in the **Sign-in page URL** field in Google Apps: %metadata:SingleSignOnServiceUrl%

 - Enter the following value in the **Sign-out page URL** field in Google Apps: %metadata:SingleSignOutServiceUrl%

-- Enter the following value in the **Change password URL** field in Google Apps: %metadata:SingleSignOnServiceUrl%
+- Enter the following value in the **Change password URL** field in Google Apps: https://account.activedirectory.windowsazure.com/changepassword.aspx

 - In Google Apps, for the **Verification certificate**, upload the certificate that you downloaded in the step above.

 - Click **Save Changes**.

 [10]: media/gapps-security.png